CivicActions/ssp-toolkit/docs/ssp.md

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  AWS identifier authorization to assign information system CivicActions identifiers.

 ### Part b)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-Users assigned to system requiring access to the lincs.ed.gov system require authorization by the employee’s manager with LINCS’s admin group completing the the creation of the account.
+User accounts are assigned a unique identifier in the form of a unique username, password and email address based on the system for allocating user accounts described in AC-2.

+In accordance with CivicActions Identification and Authentication (IA) Policy <https://github.com/CivicActions/compliance-docs/blob/master/IA-Policy.md>, CivicActions internal users are uniquely identified by creation of an organizational account with a username based on each user's first and last names.

 #### Drupal specific control support

-In accordance with CivicActions Identification and Authentication (IA) Policy <https://github.com/CivicActions/compliance-docs/blob/master/IA-Policy.md>, CivicActions internal users are uniquely identified by creation of an organizational account with a username based on each user's full first and last name.

 When Drupal user accounts are created, users' email addresses are verified by sending a single-use activation link to the user’s mailbox.
 The email recipient then uses the activation link to log in to the website and supply a password which must meet the system's password complexity requirements.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  selection of individual accounts identifiers for CivicActions admins within the AWS platform.

 ### Part c)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-Once the initial Site Manager accounts are created for LINCS, they subsequently are responsible for assigning accounts and privileges to other customer users in their organization.

-Identifiers for devices that access the system use the same username, email address and password protocol as the identifiers provided to human users of the system and undergo the same process of review by the LINCS admin group.
-The LINCS admin group is responsible for assigning a unique username that identifies the device as well as an email address that can be used for account verification.
+User accounts are assigned a unique identifier in the form of a unique username, password and email address based on the system for allocating user accounts described in AC-2.